 Catch a show at the Alberta Bair Theatre this summer in Billings.
 This venue consistently brings big name acts to the Intermountain West and provides entertainment for every type of audience.
 The Alberta Bair features classical and popular music, country music and jazz, opera, ballet, modern and ethnic dance, comedy, drama and musical theater.
 The Bair is also home to a Montana Renaissance festival in the summer for those of us who prefer whimsy and roasted turkey legs to the more conventional summer activities.

 This extremely unique drive-in movie theatre shows movies on both sides of the screen and allows movie lovers to step back in time and watch a movie under the Montana Stars.
 This theatre doesn’t just provide one source of entertainment though, there are several amusement park rides and of course plenty of snacks.
 Take your honey to this unique drive-in which is open 7 days a week in the summer.

 Bring some tubes, friends, and sunscreen to float the Yellowstone River from Billings.
 Riverfront Park to Josephine Park, are the areas you can start and finish your journey down the last free flowing river in the lower 48 states.
 Known for its scenic beauty and fantastic fly-fishing, the local’s love floating the Yellowstone during the summer months, once the water has warmed to a tolerable refreshing temperature.

-This list was too big for one page so check out the last 15 Things to Do in Billings on the Next Page…
+View the next 15 Things to Do in Billings on the Next Page…

 Photo Courtesy of Ron Reiring